twl8n/how-to-tech-info/README.md

 #### Education Career

-First, Musk should do as he says and fix job descriptions and culture to not require degrees.
+First, Musk should do as he says and remove degree requirements from job descriptions and workplace culture.
 Second, there's a caveat to "smart guys don't need degrees".
 Really, those smart guys are just lucky.
-College (or not) wasn't the factor, just luck. https://www.theguardian.com/technology/2020/mar/10/elon-musk-college-for-fun-not-learning
+College (or not) wasn't the factor, just luck.

+https://www.theguardian.com/technology/2020/mar/10/elon-musk-college-for-fun-not-learning

 Ability to learn a spoken language correlates with programming better than math skills